jvaarala/dot-config/README.md

 ## Plugins
 At the core of the shcmanager are plugins.
-Each plugin is a set of configurations and installation steps that can be installed or uninstalled with the shcmanager.
+Each plugin is a set of configurations and (un)installation steps that can be managed by the shcmanager.

 Each plugin should have two functions: `install_<plugin_name>` and `uninstall_<plugin_name>`.
 These functions will be called by the script to manage the plugin.
 The plugin name should be in lowercase and separated by underscores.